9 things Europeans with property in the US need to know about tax

 FIRPTA is a tax imposed on nonresidents who sell property in the US.

-In such transactions, the buyer is responsible to withhold 15% of the sale proceeds and submit this amount to the IRS.
+In such transactions, the foreign person (the buyer) is responsible to withhold 15% of the sale proceeds and submit this amount to the IRS.
 This is not an additional tax, it is simply a withholding.
 This is required so that the government can ensure that the tax liability for the property is paid.
 Afterwards, the amount is refunded once the taxes on the property are up-to-date.

 Fortunately, with good business structuring, foreign investors are able to avoid FIRPTA real estate tax which will help them to reduce their overall tax burden.
 If a foreign property owner obtains a Withholding Certificate, he/ she may reduce FIRPTA withholding at the time of sale.